nrfconnect/sdk-nrf/doc/nrf/protocols/matter/getting_started/advanced_kconfigs.rst

 * :kconfig:option:`CONFIG_CHIP_ROTATING_DEVICE_ID` to ``y``.
 * :kconfig:option:`CONFIG_CHIP_DEVICE_TYPE` to the appropriate value, depending on the device used.
   The value must be compliant with the Matter Device Type Identifier.

+Every Matter device must use an unique device identifier for rotating device identifier calculation purpose.
+By default, the identifier is set to a random value and stored in the factory data partition.
+You can choose your own unique identifier value instead by setting the :kconfig:option:`CONFIG_CHIP_DEVICE_GENERATE_ROTATING_DEVICE_UID` Kconfig option to ``n`` and using the :kconfig:option:`CONFIG_CHIP_DEVICE_ROTATING_DEVICE_UID` Kconfig option.
+When using your own identifier, the value can be stored in either firmware or factory data.
+For more information about the factory data generation, see the :ref:`Matter Device Factory Provisioning<ug_matter_device_factory_provisioning>` page.

 To read more about the FFS technology and its compatibility with Matter, see the following pages in the Amazon developer documentation: